 Feel like you’re always racing against the clock to submit assignments?
-Check out our top tips for keeping on top of your workload and never miss a deadline again.
+Check out our top tips for keeping on top of your workload and never missing a deadline again.

 Write down the submission date as soon as you get your assignment.
 Keep all your deadlines written down in one place, whether that’s in a diary, on your phone, or on a wall planner.